Can you grow juniper berries in New Zealand?

 • Juniper oil or extracts should not be used by anyone with a kidney infection or kidney disease.

 • Avoid during pregnancy.

 • Do not apply the oil undiluted to skin.

 • Advice from a registered health care professional is recommended for therapeutic use.

 TIPS FOR USING JUNIPER

-• Use with dash of vinegar in marinades to bring out the berries’ citrus flavours.
+7. Use with a dash of vinegar in marinades to bring out the berries’ citrus flavours.

 RECIPE: POACHED PEARS AND JUNIPER